Ultimate Sayreville Real Estate Investing Guide for 2026

 Wholesaling

-Wholesaling is a real estate investment plan that entails finding properties that are interesting to real estate investors and putting them under a sale and purchase agreement.
-An investor then ”purchases” the sale and purchase agreement from you.
-The seller sells the house to the real estate investor instead of the wholesaler.
-The real estate wholesaler does not liquidate the residential property — they sell the rights to purchase it.
+Wholesaling is a real estate investment plan that entails finding houses that are desirable to real estate investors and putting them under a purchase contract.
+An investor then “buys” the purchase contract from you.
+The seller sells the property under contract to the real estate investor not the real estate wholesaler.
+You're selling the rights to the purchase contract, not the house itself.

 Factors to Consider